 Veteran Service Awards are presented each year to honor those working with veterans including the Outstanding Veteran Volunteer, Outstanding Youth Volunteer, and Outstanding DAR Service for Veterans Award.

-For more information about these and other DAR awards and honors, please contact the General Marion Chapter Regent using our Contact Us form.
+For more information about these and other DAR awards and honors, please contact the chapter regent using our Contact Us form.

 The DAR Good Citizens program is a wonderful way to recognize and reward outstanding high-school seniors in our community.
 The program and scholarship contest is intended to encourage and reward the qualities of good citizenship (dependability, service, leadership, and patriotism in their homes, schools, and communities).
 Winning students are selected by their teachers and peers because they demonstrate these qualities to an outstanding degree.
 The program is open to all high school seniors enrolled in accredited public or private secondary schools that are in good standing with their state boards of education.
 Only one student per year may be honored as a school’s DAR Good Citizen.
 United States citizenship is not required.